zedar/ratpack-spark-job-server/README.md

     # OPTIONAL - SPARK_MASTER_IP, to bind the master to a different IP address or hostname
     SPARK_MASTER_IP=localhost

+### Apache Spark recovery settings

+Apache Spark has built-in support for slave/worker nodes failures.
+But the master node is single point of failure.
+The description of high availability configuration with ZooKeeper can be find in [documentation](http://spark.apache.org/docs/latest/spark-standalone.html#high-availability).

+If we want to keep single node configuration bewteen master node restarts we can setup the following property in `conf/spark-env.sh`

+    # set config properties for all daemons (e.g. "-Dx=y")
+    SPARK_DAEMON_JAVA_OPTS="-Dspark.deploy.recoveryMode=FILESYSTEM -Dspark.deploy.recoveryDirectory=recovery"

 ## Import example access log data into the HDFS

 We assume that the current user is used as a hadoop user too.
 So create folder structure in hdfs directly.